PacktPublishing/Neural-Network-Programming-with-Java-SecondEdition/README.md

 All the examples generated in the book are provided in the form of illustrative source code, which merges object-oriented programming (OOP) concepts and neural network features to enhance your learning experience.

 ##Instructions and Navigation
 All of the code is organized into folders, code files are available for Chapter 1, 2, 3, 4 and project file.
-Each folder starts with number followed by the application name.
 For example, Chapter 1.

 You will see code something similler to the following: